 · On all self-evaluation forms, a minimum of 90% of the interns will indicate confidence in their ability to meet this goal.

 · Over a five-year period, 70% or more of the DI graduates who have sought employment in dietetics will be employed within three months of completion of the program.

 · Over a five-year period, 90% of employers will indicate overall satisfaction of the graduates’ ability to meet this goal.

 Application Information and Deadline

-The deadline for filing the application is February 15, 2013.
-An application fee of $35.00 must be sent to the Program Director.
+The deadline for filing the application is February 15, 2014.
+A fee is required.
+Contact the Internship Director after December 15th for further details.
 Make checks payable to Department Fund.

 Waiver for Prior Experience